ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 Your existing practices aren't wrong, they just don't scale.
-Today, the discipline of "update every dispatch function when you add a variant" lives in your head, in code review checklists, and in audit reports.
+Today, the discipline of "update every dispatch function when you add a variant" relies on memory, code review checklists, and audit reports.
 It is not enforced by the compiler, so it can fail.
 When a team member adds `ERC1155` support under deadline pressure and misses one function, the compiler says nothing.
 Pattern matching moves that discipline into the toolchain, where